4ndr34z/shells/README.md

 # shells
-A little script for generating common revshells fast and easy. <br>
+A script for generating common revshells fast and easy. <br>
 Especially nice when in need of PowerShell and Python revshells, which can be a PITA getting correctly formated.<br><br>

 ## PowerShell revshells<br>